Karun Krishna Majumdar: World War II

 In 1942, the Imperial Japanese forces occupied Burma.
-The No. 1 Squadron of the Royal Indian Air Force was posted to Burma, and Majumdar reached Taungoo with his squadron on 31 January 1942.
-On the very next day the Imperial Japanese Army Air Force based in Mae Hong Son in Thailand bombed Taungoo, inflicting considerable damage.
-However, No. 1 Squadron, which had taken the wise precaution of dispersing and hiding their Lysanders, remained unharmed.
+No. 1 Squadron of the Royal Indian Air Force was posted to Burma, and Majumdar reached Taungoo with his squadron on 31 January 1942.
+On the very next day, the Imperial Japanese Army Air Force based in Mae Hong Son in Thailand bombed Taungoo, inflicting considerable damage.
+However, No. 1 Squadron, which had taken the precaution of dispersing and hiding their Lysanders, was unharmed.

 Majumdar immediately planned retaliatory action, even though the Westland Lysander was an army co-operation aircraft not meant to serve either as a fighter or as a bomber.
-Slinging two 250 pound bombs on the stub wings of a Lysander, he set off solo on 2 Feb.
-1942 towards the Japanese airbase at Mae Hong Son.
+Slinging two 250-pound bombs on the stub wings of a Lysander, he set off solo on 2 February 1942 towards the Japanese airbase at Mae Hong Son.
 The New Zealanders of No. 67 Squadron of Royal Air Force send two Buffalo aircraft as escort.
 Majumdar took considerable risk in flying low and dropping bombs accurately on target, destroying the enemy hangar, aircraft and airfield.
 On the next day, Majumdar led the entire squadron in a bombing mission and destroyed the aircraft, wireless installations and the buildings.
 Until they were withdrawn from Burma in March–April 1942, No. 1 Squadron played a stellar role supporting the army, for which they were commended by General Archibald Wavell.
 On one occasion Majumdar was forced down in the Shan jungles due to engine failure and managed to return to Lashio after a harrowing journey through dense forests.
 Majumdar was awarded the Distinguished Flying Cross, gazetted in the London Gazette of 10 November 1942.

-After returning from Burma Majumdar spent the next two years in staff and flying assignments.
-He was promoted to Wing Commander, the first Indian to reach this rank.
+After returning from Burma, Majumdar spent the next two years in staff and flying assignments.
+He was promoted to wing commander, the first Indian to reach this rank.